truzo/tomango-2018/site/content/thinks/a-busy-month-for-branding.md

 ![](images/blog/uber_2018_u_applications_01.jpg)

+> Our thoughts

 "Probably my favourite of all the rebrands.
-Uber’s new design has a big ‘travel’ feel to it; it looks like the type of things you would see in an airport or on big posters."
+Uber’s new design has a big ‘travel’ feel to it."

 "I especially like the use of the U negative space in the ads, videos and social media material.
 All the new iconography that has been designed for the app, and the new typeface all works really well together.
 There is a sense of movement with the new branding, I like the logic behind the new logo, combing straight lines and curved lines to represent a straight road, roundabout or slip-road."

-_Liam Cornford, Tomango Designer_
+##### Liam Cornford, Tomango Designer

 ![](images/blog/uber_2018_u_concept.jpg)